Ramakrishnajakkula/Meritshort/7-Modules-Trees-Plan.md

 ### 🎯 **Learning Objectives - Balanced Tree Mastery**

-By the end of Week 4, you will:
+By the end of Module 4, you will:

 1. **Problem Recognition**: Understand when and why balancing is necessary
 2. **AVL Mastery**: Implement height-balanced trees with rotations